 …a hypoallergenic pillow is also designed to repel dust mites, one of the leading causes of allergies.
 Dust mites gravitate towards shed skin, hair, and oils, all things which tend to accumulate inside the stuffing of pillows over time.
 Hypoallergenic pillows are sealed so that dust mites cannot get into the pillow, with materials which also repel mold and mildew, substances which can cause allergic reactions.
 Read more: What is a Hypoallergenic Pillow? | wiseGEEK.com

 A common misconception regarding buckwheat hulls is that they are immune to dust mites.
 They are not.
 Just like other pillows, with use they will accumulate particles of organic material from your body that dust mites crave.

 What are the solutions?
 You can use dust mite covers.
 These are generally vinyl or plastic covers that prevent foreign materials from getting inside your pillow.
 The drawback?
 These will prevent air from moving freely through your pillow, which can result in it retaining heat and being uncomfortable.
 Read more about buckwheat pillow breathability.
 Alternatively, you can just take extra care to keep your pillows clean.

 So are buckwheat pillows hypoallergenic or not?

-The evidence available today suggests that a buckwheat pillow with properly-cleaned fill and an organic cotton case can be a good option for people suffering from allergies – particularly those sensitive to down feathers.
-That said, manufacturers rarely take “every possible care” in preventing allergic reactions.
+The evidence available today suggests that a buckwheat pillow with properly-cleaned fill and an organic cotton case can be a good option for people suffering from allergies caused by specific pillow materials.
+That said, manufacturers of buckwheat pillows rarely take “every possible care” in preventing allergic reactions.
 Buckwheat hull fill is often not cleaned properly and seldom is organic cotton used.
 In addition, some would argue that a hypoallergenic pillow should always include a dust mite cover, which none of the buckwheat pillows on the market today include.